 Four Seasons Hotel Istanbul at Sultanahmet was previously a century-old neoclassic Turkish prison, a tranquil sanctuary in the heart of the city’s oldest district, just steps away from top historic attractions, the Blue Mosque, Topkapi Palace and Haghia Sophia.

 Four Seasons Hotel Istanbul at Sultanahmet is much smaller than the Bosphorus hotel with only 65 spacious guest rooms and suites.
 Each of the guest rooms is unique and intimate and is complemented by Four Seasons world-renowned standards of service.

-Dining facilities include “Seasons Restaurant”, serving international cuisine; the “Winter Garden”, for afternoon tea and cocktails and the “Blue Room”, a cosy lounge for afternoon tea, cocktails and after-dinner drinks.
+Dining facilities include “Seasons Restaurant”, serving international cuisine; the “Winter Garden”, for afternoon tea and cocktails and the “Blue Room”, a cozy lounge for afternoon tea, cocktails, and after-dinner drinks.
 Breakfast is either served in the pavilion in the courtyard or outside on the veranda and is an extravagant buffet.
 Later in the day, the area turns into the Seasons Restaurant.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.